m-lab/website/_pages/faq.md

 {% endcapture %}

 {% capture accordion_entry_3 %}
-In 2008, [Vint Cerf](http://research.google.com/pubs/author32412.html), one of the "fathers of the Internet," began a series of conversations with Internet researchers to learn more about challenges they faced trying to study Internet performance.
+In 2008, [Vint Cerf](http://research.google.com/pubs/author32412.html), one of the "fathers of the Internet," began a series of conversations with Internet researchers to learn more about challenges they faced while trying to study Internet performance.
 Researchers identified several problems, including a lack of widely-deployed servers with ample connectivity to support Internet measurement experiments.
 They also reported an inability to share large data sets with one another easily.

 There also was no public resource to provide aggregate performance data to policymakers, or  consumers interested in understanding their Internet performance over time.
 As a result of these conversations, M-Lab was founded to help address the core impediments experienced by researchers, and promote at-scale open measurement of the Internet.
 {% endcapture %}